Tips for Driving in San Francisco

 Interstate 80 starts downtown and heads east over the Bay Bridge into Oakland.
 It then heads cross country to the East Coast.

 There are no tolls for drivers heading eastbound out of the city.
-Heading westbound into the city, you'll need to pay between $4 and $6, depending on the time of day.
+Heading westbound into the city, you'll need to pay between $3.50 to $7, depending on the time of your travel.

 I-280

-Interstate 280 offers a handy way to skirt the southern end of the city, unless there's traffic, so check that traffic app.
-Take I-280 to destinations in the Mission District, Mission Bay, Portrero Hill, Silver Terrace, Excelsior and India Basin.
+Interstate 280 offers a handy way to skirt the southern end of the city, unless there's traffic, so check your GPS!
+Take I-280 to destinations in the Mission District, Mission Bay, Potrero Hill, Silver Terrace, Excelsior and India Basin.
 As I-280 meets up with Highway 1, you'll be near San Francisco State University and the Outer Sunset District.

 U.S. 101 and the Golden Gate Bridge